 Table of Contents

 1. Make a Plan when Rebranding a Website

 Diving into a rebranding headfirst with no idea for what you want to do will likely end in disaster.
 Before you even start to mess with your coding or assets, figure out your rebranding goals and make a plan.
 How do you want your new website to look?
 What kind of assets are you going to have to have made?
 Is your website even serving the same function as before?
 Alongside all important questions that you need figured out ahead of time, of course, is a budget for the rebranding.

 2. Use What You Can

-Considering how important money is in any business endeavor, finding ways to save on your rebranding is always a benefit.
+Considering how important money is in any business endeavor, finding ways to save on your rebranding is always beneficial.
 As such, you should make an attempt to reuse as many of your original assets as you can.
 If you already had them created and presumably dropped some cash on doing that, why not try to get the most out of them?
 There’s also the benefit that a little familiarity can assure return visitors that you’re still the same business.

 3. Be Clear

 One problem many rebrandings suffer from is a lack of clarity in their results.
-Similar to those advertisements that are impossible to decipher up until showing you the brand’s logo at the very end, a cluttered and unfocused website will just confuse people looking to buy from you or learn about what you offer.
+Similar to those advertisements that are impossible to decipher until showing you the brand’s logo at the very end, a cluttered and unfocused website will just confuse people looking to buy from you or learn about what you offer.
 Part of making your plan should be nailing down exactly what kind of information your website should convey.
 Practice clear communication to ensure your message gets through to all your visitors.